 Robert D. Koob, B.A.
 1962

-Robert Koob is the eighth president of UNI.
-He began service in the fall of 1995 and participated in a formal presidential investiture ceremony in the UNI-Dome on April 26, 1996.
+Robert Koob was the eighth president of UNI, serving from 1995-2006.
+He participated in a formal presidential investiture ceremony in the UNI-Dome on April 26, 1996.

 Koob graduated from UNI in 1962; the picture below appears in the 1962 Old Gold.